TheCodeNoodle/TheCodeNoodle/README.md

 ---

-## 🌟 Fun Facts
+## 🌟 Fun-ish Facts

 <div align="center">

-🎨 **Design Meets Data** - I love combining my graphic design skills with data visualization
+🎨 Mixes design with data because it *sounds* impressive
-🧩 **Problem Solver** - I enjoy breaking down complex problems into simple solutions
+🧩 Solves problems by creating new ones
-🌍 **Culture Explorer** - Always curious about different cultures and languages
+🌍 Would learn every language in the world, but lazy

 </div>

 ---

-## 📫 Let's Connect!
+## 📫 Stalk Me (Digitally)

 <div align="center">